teambit/docs/docs/essentials/bit-components.md

 - Component name must not contain any non-url-safe characters (since name ends up being part of a URL)
 - Component name should not contain any leading or trailing spaces
 - Component name should not contain any of the following characters: ~)('!\*
-- Component name cannot be the same as a node.js/io.js core module nor a reserved/blacklisted name.
+- Component name cannot be the same as a node.js/io.js core module nor a reserved/blacklisted name
-- Component name length cannot exceed 214.
+- Component name length cannot exceed 214